anetaiys/LDIA/README.md

 	If a researcher use this code, please refer to

-		Ectracting the gradient component of the gamma index using the Lie derivative method
+		Extracting the gradient component of the gamma index using the Lie derivative method
 		(doi: 10.1088/1361-6560/acf990)